 Find out more

 Novagraaf regularly undertakes IP audits for customers, helping them to assess the efficiency of their rights, to identify gaps in coverage and to highlight areas where they could save costs.
-You can find out more about this service and our methodology in our article ‘Know what you own: Adding value to trademark audits’, by contacting us below, or by speaking to your Novagraaf consultant.
+You can find out more about this service and our methodology by downloading our white paper 'Best practices in trademark auditing: a practical guide’, by contacting us below, or by speaking to your Novagraaf attorney.